jlikhuva/blog/posts/new_physics.md

 ## Why You and I Should Care

 - Rational control of living systems - such powerful technology.
-[Raise By Wolves, The Expanse].
+[Raised By Wolves, The Expanse].
 - Regeneration, System Level Diseases
 - Substrate for Programmable Matter